Table of contents

 Lender cure process:

-• For minor items, photo evidence of repairs may suffice.
+• For minor items, photo evidence of repairs will typically suffice.

-• For major issues, a 1004D re-inspection by the appraiser could be required to confirm repairs were completed before closing.
+• For major issues, a 1004D re-inspection by the appraiser could be required to confirm repairs were completed.

 Rural Property Considerations